ecobee/python_api_sdk/README.md

 Install the Repository
 $ pip install .

-#Run the interactive enviornment setup
+#Run the interactive enviornment setup note this only works for mac / linux
 $ python setup_scripts/env_setup.py
 ```
 </div>